A rewriting-logic-with-SMT-based formal analysis and parameter synthesis framework for parametric time Petri nets

-A new semantics for PITPNs was recently introduced in~\cite{DBLP:conf/apn/LeclercqLR23}, where a firing time (in the appropriate interval) is picked as soon as a transition becomes enabled.
-This allows for a much simpler definition of the concrete semantics, but also induces differences with the symbolic semantics.
-Moreover, \cite{DBLP:conf/apn/LeclercqLR23} targets a controller synthesis problem and therefore imposes constraints on the model such as not considering inhibitor arcs, assuming nets to be safe.
-We therefore consider in this paper the original definition of PITPNs in \cite{paris-paper}.
+A new semantics for PITPNs, where a firing time (in the appropriate interval) is picked as soon as a transition becomes enabled, was recently introduced in~\cite{DBLP:conf/apn/LeclercqLR23}.
+This allows for a simpler definition of the concrete semantics.
+However, the work in~\cite{DBLP:conf/apn/LeclercqLR23} targets a controller synthesis problem and therefore imposes additional constraints on the model, does not consider inhibitor arcs, and assumes nets to be safe.
+We therefore consider in this paper the much more general definition of PITPNs in \cite{paris-paper}.